USFWS/secas/_posts/2021-12-20-apply-to-join-the-Southeast-Blueprint-user-support-team.md

 - Federal employees: [https://www.usajobs.gov/job/627184400](https://www.usajobs.gov/job/627184400)
 - Open to anyone:  [https://www.usajobs.gov/job/627220300](https://www.usajobs.gov/job/627220300)

-Here's some additional information to give you a sense of what user support does.
-Feel free to share with your colleagues!
+Below you'll find additional background information to give you a sense of what user support does.
 You can also check out this 3-part blog series from Louise Vaughn for a more in-depth look ([March 2021: "Ask me Anything"](https://secassoutheast.org/2021/03/12/ask-me-anything.html), [April 2021: We're here to help--wait, come back!"](https://secassoutheast.org/2021/04/25/here-to-help-wait-come-back.html), and [May 2021 - "Breaking down barriers to conservation action - the role of Blueprint user support"](https://secassoutheast.org/2021/05/26/Breaking-down-barriers-to-conservation-action-The-role-of-Blueprint-user-support.html)).<!--more-->

-Contact Rua at rua_mordecai@fws.gov with any questions.
+Contact Rua at rua_mordecai@fws.gov with any questions, and feel free to share this announcement with your colleagues!

 **Background on User Support**